adrianfriday/scc243-labs/week1/week1-task.md

 * You should appreciate the relationship between different digital services, population areas in relation to other non-digital infrastructures

 ## Starting points
+Here are some useful digital starting points.
+Don't be afraid to look for your own.
+I'm definitely interested in what you find and how you find it, and also what you're thinking about it!

 ### Digital infrastructure maps
 * [Colocation datacentre map](https://www.colo-x.com/data-centre-database-map/)
 * [ArcGis US datacentres](https://analysis-1.maps.arcgis.com/apps/dashboards/abc6fbecb1904325bd734392f47a7850)